work with me

 Next step

 So, if all of this looks good to you, you are welcome to reach out to see if we can work together.
 To do so, just fill out this form and I will get back to you within a week.
-If you have questions that are not covered here, then feel free to email me at raffo95 (at) gmail.com or to contact me via the contact form on this website.
+If you have questions that are not covered here, then feel free to email me at raffomn(at)pm.me or to contact me via the contact form on this website.